 Taipei, Sept.
-13 (CNA) Taiwan will issue new security guidelines in an updated civil defense handbook next week, to strengthen public preparedness amid escalating military pressure from China, according to the defense ministry.
+13 (CNA) The Ministry of National Defense (MND) has issued new security guidelines in an updated civil defense handbook, to strengthen public preparedness amid escalating military pressure from China.

-Shen Wei-chih (沈威志), head of the Ministry of National Defense's All-out Defense Mobilization Agency, said on Friday that the handbook promotes the concept of "being prepared means being safer" and provides the public with information on potential threats and related response measures.
+Shen Wei-chih (沈威志), head of the MND's All-out Defense Mobilization Agency, said on Friday that the handbook promotes the concept of "being prepared means being safer" and provides the public with information on potential threats and related response measures.

 The new handbook follows two previous similar editions released in 2022 and 2023, both aimed at strengthening the public's response capabilities, Shen said.